anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 target domain:
 : the domain that a pledge is going to be bootstrapped into

+Note that this document utilizes a more generic terminology regarding PKI management operations to be independent of a specific enrollment protocol terminology certification request:
+: describes the request of a certificate with proof of identity

+certification response:
+:describes the answer to the certification request

+attribute request:
+: describes the request of content to be included in the certification request

+attribute response:
+: describes the describes the answer to the attribute request

+CA Certs request:
+: describes the request of CA certificates.

+CA Certs response:
+: describes the describes the answer to the CA Certs request

+certificate confirm:
+: describes a confirmation message to be used if a backend PKI requires a confirmation of the certificate acceptance by a pledge.

+PKI/registrar confirm:
+: describes an acknowledgement of the PKI to the certificate confirm

 # Basic Requirements and Mapping to Solutions {#req-sol}

 Based on the intended target scenarios described in {{sup-env}} and